stateful/docs.runme.dev/docs/configuration/cell-level.md

 ### **Exclude Cell from Run All**

 Every VS Code notebook allows to run all available cells.
-This can be useful if you define a complete runbook in your markdown file and it allows developers to just click the Run All button to get set up and running.
+This can be useful if you define a complete runbook in your Markdown file and it allows developers to just click the Run All button to get set up and running.
 However, sometimes certain cells should be excluded from this workflow.
 With the `excludeFromRunAll` option, you can configure this behavior.

 **Default:** `false`